katzueno/mautic-install-shell/readme.md

 # Mautic Install Shell Script for Cloud9

-This is simple shell script to install Mautic on [Cloud9](https://c9.io/c/t3lGIvLecba)
+This is simple shell script to install Mautic on [Cloud9](https://c9.io/c/t3lGIvLecba).
+Cloud9 is the cloud service to provide online code editor and Ubuntu server.
+If it's public workspace, you can make them for free!

+I made this shell script for the workshop of [Mautic Meetup Nagoya](http://www.meetup.com/Mautic-Meetup-Nagoya/), and creating a quick demo.

-Currently, this script downloads Mautic version 1.4.1.
+Currently, this script downloads and deploy Mautic version 1.4.1.

 ## STEP 1: Create a worksplace

+- Sign up and create an account at [Cloud9](https://c9.io/c/t3lGIvLecba).
 - Create a workspace on Cloud9 using Apache+MySQL+PHP template

 ## STEP 2: Initiate MySQL